lydivetteroldan/simpl-to-do-api/README.md

 ```

 All data returned from API actions is formatted as JSON.

-### Dependencies

-Install with `npm install`.

-- express
-- mongoose

-Update the versions in `package.json` by replacing all versions with a glob `(*)` and running `npm update --save && npm update --save-dev`.
-You may wish to test these changes by deleting the node_modules directory and running `npm install`.
-Fix any conflicts.

 ### Unsolved Issues for Future Iterations
 - Test with client-side